zphuc/CarND-Path-Planning-Project/README.md

 ##### 1.Peripheral Environment Prediction (lines 261-295)

-  The sensor fusion data (d, s) are used to detect the lane and other cars around the target car in the distance of 30m (suggested in the classroom).
+  The sensor fusion data (d, s) are used to detect the lane and other cars around the ego car in the distance of 30m (suggested in the classroom).

-  (1) In the running lane, if there is a car in the front of the target car.
+  (1) In the running lane, if there is a car in the front of the ego car.

-  (2) In the left lane, if there is a car in the front and behind of the target car.
+  (2) In the left lane, if there is a car in the front and behind of the ego car.

-  (3) In the left lane, if there is a car in the front and behind of the target car.
+  (3) In the left lane, if there is a car in the front and behind of the ego car.

-##### 2.Car Behavior Planning (lines 296-315)
+##### 2.Behavior Planning (lines 296-315)

-   Basing the above peripheral prediction information, the target car are planned
+   Basing the above peripheral prediction information, the ego car are planned

    (1) to change its lane to the available left or right lane and retain its speed when there is a car in front.